owenbyrne/luhn_validation/README.md

 	luhn_val = LuhnValidation.new

 Validate the credit card number.
-Note that basic string sanitising is performed performed, so acceptable formats include:
+Note that basic string sanitising is performed, acceptable formats include:

 * Alpha character separated strings such as hyphens (4444-3333-2222-1111) or whitespace (4444 3333 2222 1111) etc.
 * FIXNUM